kenjennings/Atari-Breakout76/README08Memory.md

 **Overall Modular Design**

-Each feature will place its code and data in files separated by purpose.
-The main source file is responsible for establishing the program address or other supporting values, and then the main source file includes each of the other modules.
-The kinds of files needed for a feature depend on the memory organization required for the data or the code.
+Each feature of the game will place its code and data in files separated by purpose.
+However, modularizing code and data in this manner can be difficult in assembly on an 8-bit system.

+Higher level languages on larger computers do not require the programmer think much about memory -- the compiler and the environment automatically use heap and stack as appropriate.
+But, an assembly language program on an 8-bit computer is more difficult.
+Being closer to the metal means the assembly programmer has more to consider and control.
+Modular design requires more thought and planning.
+Code and data must be grouped based on the memory organization required for that kind of graphics data or the code.

 The discussion below outlines the kinds of memory and assembly code that a feature may use.
+The code and data for features will be grouped into files based based on this organization.
+The main source file is responsible for establishing the program address or other supporting values, and then the main source file includes each of the files for the modular feature.

 **Organizing Memory**

 Everything resides in memory -- the program, the variables and data, the graphics images, etc.  Program memory arranged to fit the 6502 CPU preferences results in smaller, faster code.
-Additionally, the custom graphics hardware in the Atari accesses memory directly and requires the data for graphics features arranged in specific manners.
+Additionally, the custom graphics hardware in the Atari accesses memory directly and requires the data for graphics features arranged in specific ways.

 Recall that a 16-bit address must be described using two bytes of information.
 The low byte, value 0 to 255, and the high byte, value 0 to 255.
 Multiply the high byte by 256, and add the low byte to specify an address.